chenaciousD/blabla/content/pages/contacts.md

 ## Coding

 I've been teaching myself to code recently.

 + This site was built on JAMstack, using GatsbyJS as a static site generator, React for the UI and Netlify for CMS and CDN.

-## Cooking

-Here is a recipe app that I'm currently building.

-+ This site was built on JAMstack, using GatsbyJS as a static site generator, React for the UI and Netlify for CMS and CDN.